stivenjsdev/PokeApp/README.md

 # Poke APP

-Poke App is a responsive application created with React, TypeScript and Styled Components, using Atomic Design and Poke API.

-You can search for your favorite Pokemon or go into tall grass and find it randomly.
+Poke App is a responsive application created with React and TypeScript.
+The game starts giving you a random pokemon, you must use this pokemon to catch the pokemons you find through the tall grass.
+Each pokemon you catch will be added to your team, and you can use it to catch more pokemons.

+Design patterns used:
+- Compound Component
+- Provider/Consumer
+- Functional Component
+- Hooks and Custom Hooks
+- Prop Drilling
+- Container and Presentational
+- CSS in Js with Styled Components

+Methodologies used:
+- Atomic Design

+Architectures used:
+- Component-Based Architecture

 ## Deployment

 https://ourpokeapp.netlify.app/

-## Setting
+## Settings

 - Node version: 14.18.1
 - Yarn version: 1.22.15